NullixAT/framelix-docs/docs/basics/configuration.md

 * `compiler` - Is explained separatly in the [compiler](compiler.md) tutorial
 * `userRoles` - An array of key/value pair (See `Framelix\config-module.php` for examples)
 * `userTokenCookieName` - The cookie name where login hash will be stored
+* `backendLogo` - A relative path from module public folder to a image file for your backend logo
+* `backendIcon` - A relative path from module public folder to a image file for your backend favicon

 ## Example config